omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 Additionally, the MoreVP exit protocol is not necessary in all cases.
 Previous work shows that we can use the Plasma MVP exit protocol without confirmation signatures for any transaction included before an invalid (or, in the case of withheld blocks, potentially invalid) transaction.
 We therefore only need to make use of the MoreVP protocol for the set transactions that are in-flight when a Plasma chain becomes byzantine.
-This also means that we can force deposit transactions to use the Plasma MVP exit protocol as these transactions would never be in-flight.

 The MoreVP protocol guarantees that if transaction is exitable then either the unspent inputs or unspent outputs can be withdrawn.
 Whether the inputs or outputs can be withdrawn depends on if the transaction is canonical.